 1. Go on a walking tour of the Castle of Finland

 The 1.5 km long walking tour is along the ‘Blue Route’.
-It begins at the Visitor’s Centre in the stone building with the vaulted tin roof, called the Jetty Barracks.
+It begins at the Visitor’s Centre in the stone building with a vaulted tin roof called the Jetty Barracks.

-The Jetty Barracks was built around 1868 by the Russians.
-The barracks, during peace time could hold 250 soldiers.
-It now serves as the visitor’s centre, cafe, artist gallery and Suomenlinna Brewery and Cafe.
+The Jetty Barracks was built by the Russians around 1868.
+During peacetime, it could hold 250 soldiers.
+It now serves as a visitor’s centre, cafe, artist gallery, and Suomenlinna Brewery and Cafe.

 One of the top things to do in Helsinki is to visit the “Castle of Finland” Suomenlinna.
 It is a designated UNESCO World Heritage Site.
 Photo archives of the Governing Body of Suomenlinna, Photographer Lentokuva Vallas Oy©